 Native pottery comprises one of the most abundant and ubiquitous classes of artifacts recovered at the Fredricks site.
-The purpose of this chapter is to describe the assemblage of ceramic artifacts that was recovered from archaeological features during the four years of excavation at the site and to make some observations about what the collection may mean in terms of intrasite ethnic composition.
-The majority of these artifacts, including those recovered from pits and burials that also contained Euroamerican trade items, are thought to represent the material remains of an Occaneechi pottery-making tradition.
-Some artifacts, however, are either associated with an earlier Late Woodland occupation at the site or represent contemporary vessels that fall outside the range of variability expected for Occaneechi pottery.
-These latter artifacts may reflect ethnic diversity within the Occaneechi village.
+The purpose of this chapter is to describe the pottery assemblage that was recovered from archaeological features during the four years of excavation at the site and to make some observations about what the collection may mean in terms of intrasite ethnic composition.
+The majority of potsherds, including those recovered from pits and burials that also contained Euroamerican trade items, are thought to represent the material remains of an Occaneechi pottery-making tradition.
+Some pottery, however, is either associated with an earlier Late Woodland occupation at the site or represents contemporary vessels that fall outside the range of variability expected for Occaneechi pottery.
+These latter artifacts may reflect ethnic diversity among potters within the Occaneechi village.